Feathergunner/VM/README.md

 See main_asm.cpp and main_vm.cpp for some general settings and to change input- and output- filenames.
 See include/Instructions_VM.hpp for an overview of all instructions provided by the virtual machine.

-A (very basic) documentation can be found in doc.pdf.